 Sonic Colors is SEGA's attempt at reconstructing the light-hearted feel of the classic Sonic the Hedgehog era, having decided the series has gotten way too serious as of lately.
 General consensus is that they succeeded.
 Spectacularly so.

 Before Colors, there was Sonic Unleashed.
 While having a somewhat more serious tone than Colors, Unleashed was nowhere near as dark as any of the main post Genesis games barring Sonic Heroes, which, in stark contrast to the Sonic Adventure games, was pretty lighthearted itself.
-Coming after two of the darkestgames in the series and being far more cartoony in general only made the change even more noticeable.
+Coming before two of the darkestgames in the series and being far more cartoony in general only made the change even more noticeable.

 The two first opus of the Diablo franchise were basically doing a massive deconstruction of the Heroic Fantasy genre with a butcher knife: the story takes place in a Crapsack World where Demons are running around murdering everyone in gruesome ways For the Evulz Angels are Knight Templars who hardly care about humanity, and humans heroes who try to slay demonlords only end up helping them, being corrupted or becoming Axe Crazy, if not all of those at the same time.
 Come Diablo III, while the Darker and Edgier approach is still present, the protagonist is now revealed to be a Nephalem, such making him able to face Demonlords, an Angel actually sacrifices his divine nature to help humanity, and you do get some actual victories on the Demons.
 Perhaps most notably, it actually has a fairly happy ending with the heroes saving the day and evil being defeated even if it was at a cost.

-Singularity manages to simultaneously deconstruct and reconstruct the Last Second Ending Choice, where if you manage to jump the rails of one man's plot you end up on the rails of the other's, and the choice is presented as just another extension of one plot or the other, but at the same time, the entire game has been building up to this one moment of free will, the first chance you've had to actually choose anything, and at that moment the fate of the world really is in your hands.
+Singularity manages to simultaneously deconstruct and reconstruct the Last-Second Ending Choice, where if you manage to jump the rails of one man's plot you end up on the rails of the other's, and the choice is presented as just another extension of one plot or the other, but at the same time, the entire game has been building up to this one moment of free will, the first chance you've had to actually choose anything, and at that moment the fate of the world really is in your hands.
 Especially if you Take a Third Option.

 Warhammer 40,000: Space Marine reconstructs the portrayal of the Ultramarines chapter of Space Marines, who take a lot of flak for being a Creator's Pet (and Matt Ward elevated them to Canon Sue until he discovered the Grey Knights, but that's another discussion).
 This game's version of the Ultramarines are still Nice Guysnote one of their Hats is treating ordinary people with kindness and respect, unlike a lot of other folks in the setting, but they're not invincible.
 The portrayal also doesn't fall into the opposite problem, i.e. making them nearly useless if they face a problem that the Codex Astartes doesn't have a specified solution fornote Their other Hat is super-adherence to the Codex, being that their founder wrote the damn thing.: Captain Titus gently rebukes one of his squadmates for this in an early cutscene, pointing out that sometimes you need to throw out the manual and think on your feet.